ZachJDev/Probility/README.md

 ### `instance.initPool()`

 Initializes an instance's pool.
-Called internally, but can be used to force a pool when an instance was not created with one.
+Mostly used internally, but can be used to force a pool when an instance was not created with one.

 ```javascript
 const coin = new Probility([{"1/2": "heads"}, {"1/2": "tails"}], {parseArray: true, usePool: false});